mescu74/systematic-review-assistant/docs/data-models.md

 from sr_assistant.core.schemas import BaseSchema # Assuming BaseSchema path

 class BenchmarkRunUpdate(BenchmarkRunBase):
+    """Schema for updating an existing benchmark run.
+    Primarily used to populate calculated metrics and potentially add/update notes.
+    All fields are optional to allow partial updates.
+    `review_id`, `created_at`, and `updated_at` are not client-updatable through this schema.
+    """
     # All fields are inherited as Optional from BenchmarkRunBase, allowing partial updates.
     pass
 ```